voidsong-dragonfly/naturalphilosophy/README.md

 Natural Philosophy is a mod that aims to transform and rejuvenate how Minecraft biomes are decorated.
 It takes new blocks only used in a few biomes and new concepts in generation since old biomes such as forests were designed and applies them to all biomes in the game, putting variety and life into Minecraft's biomes.

-Natural Philosophy is designed with a goal of using as few modded features as possible, to showcase the power of the systems Mojang implemented with the data-driven world generation updates.
-Features that are implemented via code are described below, after the inspiration mods heading.
+Natural Philosophy is designed with the goal of not using modded features (added blocks, new biomes) to paper over the issues of the Vanilla biomes and the Vanilla generation paradigm, while also not shying away from using modded features while appropriate.
+Natural Philosoph tries to avoid both Biomes o' Plenty and its several kinds of very similar, differently-colored plains biomes and Terralith, with its hidden campfires to produce smoke in its generation paradigms.

 ## Important Notes